Video Game Review: Red Dead Redemption II

 There’s a certain level of awkwardness to RDR2‘s controls.
 Your character, Arthur Morgan, isn’t some highly trained operative or martial arts expert.
 He’s an outlaw and a brute, and there’s a weight to his movement.
-It’s mostly fine, though there are times where the cover mechanic doesn’t work as well as we’d like.
+It’s mostly fine, though there are times when the cover mechanic doesn’t work as well as we’d like.
 Shooting retains the tiny reticule from the original, making auto-aim and Dead Eye the way to go in firefights.

 Much of your time will be spent on horseback, which feels really good.
-Yes, there are instances where your horse might get spooked or not perfectly execute what you had in mind, but they’re not cars so expecting them to always respond as you want flies in the face of the game’s realism.
+Yes, there are instances when your horse might get spooked or not perfectly execute what you had in mind, but they’re not cars so expecting them to always respond as you want flies in the face of the game’s realism.
 There’s a number of secondary activities to take part in, most of which handle well enough, though we’re not big fans of hand-to-hand fighting.
 It always feels unwieldy.

-Running on the PS4 Pro, Red Dead Redemption II is a site to behold.
+Running on the PS4 Pro, Red Dead Redemption II is a sight to behold.
 The world is immaculately constructed with layer upon layer of detail worked in.
 It’s tough to accurately describe how good it is, where quietly riding through the wilderness, just observing the scenery and wildlife is a viable way to spend your time.
 Characters, towns, mountains, forests, swamps and so on, it’s the new gold standard for gaming open worlds.

 In addition to its beauty, RDR2 also turns the dial to 11 on animations, not just in quality, but in quantity as well.
 It seems like nothing is assumed, and where most games wouldn’t bother with actually animating an action RDR2 goes all out.
 Just watch Arthur rifle through the pockets of a body to loot it, duck away from foliage infringing on his space or brutally skin a kill (and maybe even cut off its horns).
 Rockstar took no shortcuts here.